Polish Central Bank Airlifts 8,000 Gold Bars From London

 Airlifted to Freedom

-Fast forward to November, and on Monday (25 November), the Polish central bank announced, in a press conference hosted by NBP President Adam Glapiński, that its gold repatriation operation has now been fully completed, and that exactly 100 tonnes of the Polish gold has been transported from the Bank of England in London to the NBP Treasury in Warsaw.
+Fast forward to November, and on Monday (25 November), the Polish central bank announced, in a press conference hosted by NBP President Adam Glapiński, that its gold repatriation operation has now been fully completed, and that exactly 100 tonnes of the Polish gold has been transported from the Bank of England in London to NBP Treasuryies in Poland.

 According to the latest NBP press release – translated from Polish: